angelheredia138/ValorantProAPI/README.md

 Scrapes teams for all regions (`emea`, `pacific`, `americas`, `china`) and saves them to the database.

 - **Response**: List of all franchised teams across all regions.
-- **Caching**: If teams already exist in the database, cached results are returned.
+- **Caching**: If teams were scraped within the last 6 hours, cached results are returned.
+Otherwise, a fresh scrape is performed.

 ---